A community-led effort to support Razer peripherals on Linux. It consists of:

 sudo dnf install openrazer-meta

-Instructions and downloadable builds for Mageia are available here.
+Instructions and downloadable builds for Mageia are available on openSUSE Build Service.

-Instructions and downloadable builds for openSUSE are available here.
+Instructions and downloadable builds for openSUSE are available on openSUSE Build Service.

 sudo apt install software-properties-gtk